VISmodding/VIS_Game-Boy-DMG-Color/DMGC_VIS_variant/README.md

 ## This readme file is not it is not completed yet until you read this message...
-## Boards have been tested.
-So ensure to download the last version of the production files before production since they have been fixed after the first upload
+## Ensure to download the last version of the production files before production (v.4.0 for rev E and v4.1 for rev A, B, C or D).

 ![image](images/DMGC_VIS.jpg)